Ship a Full-Stack App with One Prompt

 Test ergonomics are pretty good.
 The emulator suite is designed for testing and you can wipe state between runs.
 Mocking Firestore is well-trodden territory with lots of libraries.

 Observability is great on mobile, weaker on web.
 Crashlytics is the gold standard for iOS and Android crash reporting.
-For web it's still being built out — the Firebase team is currently soliciting feedback on what web Crashlytics should look like.
+For web it's still being built out, and the Firebase team is currently soliciting feedback on what web Crashlytics should look like.
 Cloud Logging integration exists for the server-side stuff.

 Supabase